Charades by Dan Ives

 Key features

-Not angle-sensitive but may have visibility issues in low light
+Not angle-sensitive, but visibility may be poor in low light

 Pros